heysaleme/google-calendar-custom-background-chrome-extension/README.md

 - adjust overlay opacity
 - live preview in the options page
 - automatic background update for open Google Calendar tabs
+- transparent and softened sidebar surfaces so the background also shows through the left panel more cleanly
+- automatic adaptation for Google Calendar light and dark themes

 The image behavior is intentionally fixed to:
 - `background-size: cover`